jadesjardins/prepost-octave/_episodes/07-Octave_remote_ide_vis.md

 ![gra-vdi surface diff]({{ page.root }}/fig/vnc_gra-vdi_surf_diff.png)

 > ## Don't forget to logout when you are done!!
 > Remember that this is a shared system that is available to all Compute Canada members.
-Leaving idle sesisons connected reduces the availablility of the resource to others!
+Leaving idle sessions connected reduces the availability of the resource to others!
 Simply use the top menu items System > Log out...
 {: .callout}

 {% include links.md %}